mikehayesuk/chrome-whmcs-notifier/README.md

 ##### 2016-02-11 1.0.2
 Remove unnecessary code from notifications.
 Hopefully this update fixes the repeat notification issue, however I'm struggling to reproduce this problem accurately.

+##### 2016-02-18 1.0.3
+Fixed repeat notification issue.
+This was caused by the background page being killed while inactive, destroying the state each time.
+The last known notification counts are now stored in chrome.storage for persistence.

 ### Sponsorship

 This project is sponsored by [Ngage Hosting](https://www.ngagehosting.uk).